 Limit Break: Present in all four games in different forms.
 Limits in the third and fourth games don't eat up a character's action phase, meaning you can toss one out and have your character perform a regular action in the same turn.

-In the first game, activating Boost makes whatever action you take become stronger, as well as bumping up the effects of any skill used by 5 levels (a level 5 Immunize becomes a level 10 Immunize while boosted); a defensive skill becomes more defensive, an offensive skill becomes more offensive, a healing skill heals more, and so on.
+In the first game and its remake, activating Boost makes whatever action you take become stronger, as well as bumping up the effects of any skill used by 5 levels (a level 5 Immunize becomes a level 10 Immunize while boosted); a defensive skill becomes more defensive, an offensive skill becomes more offensive, a healing skill heals more, and so on.

 In The Drowned City it's no longer character specific - you have equip 'scrolls' to certain characters to use them.
 Most scrolls need to be equipped on multiple characters, instead of being single-character moves like in the previous games.
 The upshot of this is that only one of the characters who is assigned to the scroll needs to have a full gauge in order for the Limit to be used, though the skill can still only be activated through a character with a full gauge.

 In the fourth game, they're called "Bursts" and are accessible to every character, but you can only equip 2 of them initially, with the number going up to 5 by doing specific quests for the Guildmaster.
 Depending on their strength, they can take anywhere from 1 to 5 stocks from the Burst gauge to perform, which you fill up mostly by killing enemies: there is some equipment that allows you to fill it up quicker, and Dancers can learn skills that fill it up faster the more dances are in effect or allow them to randomly consume 1 less Burst stock when using a Burst skill.